adapowers/bullhound/README.md

 ## Troubleshooting

-This plugin might stop working if Bullhorn updates their CMS significantly enough that the extension no longer recognizes the underlying HTML structure of the table, which it uses to scrape data.
+Bullhound will stop working if/when Bullhorn updates their CMS significantly enough that the extension no longer recognizes the underlying HTML structure of the table, which it uses to scrape data.

-That said, until that day, [clearing your cache](http://google.com/search?q=chrome+how+to+clear+cache) seems to fix any issues with the plugin 100% of the time.
+That said, until that day, [clearing your Chrome cache](http://google.com/search?q=chrome+how+to+clear+cache) seems to fix any issues with the extension 100% of the time.

 ## Still having issues?